BrownCSCI1230/lab02_pencils/README.md

 The key to interactivity in Qt is using events handlers.

-When events associated with particular _signals_ occur, Qt calls functions known as _slots_.
+When events associated with particular _signals_ occur, Qt calls functions that are known as _slots_.
 You don’t need to know how to use these since we'll (do our best to) handle everything Qt-related.

 Notice the `MouseDown()`, `MouseMove()`, and `MouseUp()` function stubs in the ______ class.
 These funtions get called when the user interats with the canvas (in other words, when an event occurs).
 In the next few sections, you'll need to fill in these function stubs in order to make your canvas interactive.